Financial Accounting Foundation

 - At least annually, review the Auditors’ audit plan, including proposed scope and approach.

-- On a regular basis, meet separately with the Auditors to discuss any matters that the committee or Auditors believe should be discussed privately.
+- On a regular basis, meet separately with the Auditors to discuss any matters that the Committee or the Auditors believe should be discussed privately.

 - Adopt, and/or advise other standing committees of the Board on the adoption of, policies regarding compliance matters (including ethics, conflict of interest, and document retention policies) and foster a culture that encourages a commitment to compliance.